DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/reference/models/client.md

     An optional URI that can be used to [initiate login](https://openid.net/specs/openid-connect-core-1_0.html#ThirdPartyInitiatedLogin) from the IdentityServer host or a third party.
 This is most commonly used to create a client application portal within the IdentityServer host.
 Defaults to null.

+## Pushed Authorization Requests
+Added in 7.0.0

+* ***RequirePushedAuthorization***

+    Controls if this client requires PAR.
+PAR is required if either the global configuration is enabled or if the client's flag is enabled (this can't be used to opt out of the global configuration).
+This defaults to *false*, which means the global configuration will be used.

+* ***PushedAuthorizationLifetime***

+    Controls the lifetime of pushed authorization requests for a client.
+If this lifetime is set, it takes precedence over the global configuration.
+This defaults to *null*, which means the global configuration is used.